 You cannot paint Chicago with a single brush.
 This sprawling cosmopolitan metropolis boasts fascinating neighborhoods that range from the grandeur of Downtown to the heritage of Hyde Park to the hipsterdom of Wicker Park.
-Our five locals this month each provide a distinct view of their city, but what unites them all is a sense of civic pride and a love for the diversity of Chicago’s palette.
+Our five locals each provide a distinct view of their city, but what unites them all is a sense of civic pride and a love for the diversity of Chicago’s palette.

 The Homespun Revival of the South Side

 Joe Flamm’s picture sits front-and-center outside Spiaggia, a Michelin-starred Italian restaurant on Chicago’s tony Gold Coast.
 He’s been executive chef here for nearly five years, but having finished his shift this evening, the 2018 Top Chef winner is heading for a less rarefied part of town.
 “People have their idea of what the South Side is,” Flamm says of the area he grew up in.
 “But they don’t really know it.”

 Raised in blue-collar Ashburn (his mother was a police officer), Flamm knows the South Side better than most.
 The area was rough back then, but there were strong ties among those who lived here, and that spirit has contributed to the success of the shops, restaurants and bars that have popped up in recent years—there is little need for “Support Your Local Business” signs in these parts.
 “There are generations of family here,” Flamm says.
 “Everybody knows each other.
 It’s just super neighborhood-oriented like that.”